HodaZamani/HodaZamani.github.io/_projects/2_project.md

 giscus_comments: true
 ---

 <p align="justify">Drug consumption is a major economic burden for the country every year.
 By managing the medication stock at home, we can reduce this huge cost.
-My pharmacy app was designed to help people with the following objectives:</p>
+We develped my family pharmacy app to help people with the following objectives:</p>
 <p align="justify">•  To monitor and track their medication intake and expiry dates</p>
 <p align="justify">•  To order and refill prescriptions online from trusted pharmacies</p>
 <p align="justify">•  To access personalized health tips and reminders based on their medical conditions</p>